carbon-language/carbon-lang/docs/design/pattern-matching.md

 the type of `(1, 2, 3)` is `(Int, Int, Int) == NTuple(3, Int)`.
 However, note
 that `NTuple` isn't even injective when `N == 0`!

-We are considering theee approaches for representing `NTuple`:
+We are considering three approaches for representing `NTuple`:

 - It could be something built-in and not writable in user code.
 This is undesirable because there will likely be variations on `NTuple` that user's